-Many people are still not known about the difference between Sales Tax and VAT.
-Here, in this article we are going to distinguish the two consumption tax along with their meanings.
+Many people are still not known about the difference between central sales tax and VA in India.
+Here, in this article, we are going to distinguish the two consumption tax along with their meanings, in tabular form.

 |Meaning||Tax charged on the total value of the commodity, when the sale takes place is known as Sales Tax.||VAT is a tax charged at each level of the production and distribution chain whenever the value is added to the product.|